 Components of the Zero-Trust Security Model for Microsoft 365

 Azure AD is only one building block for the 365 Zero-Trust environment.
 Full security capabilities also include:

 - Windows Defender Advanced Threat Protection (ATP).
 Using the power of machine learning, ATP provides protection against known threats, threat detection, and automatic responses based on how your team deals with attacks.

 - Windows Defender System Guard.
 In light of hardware-based attacks like Meltdown and Spectre, device security is essential, too.
 Windows Defender System Guard protects against threats that occur during boot-time and runtime by collecting device data and sending it to Windows Defender ATP for security analysis and decision-making.

 - Microsoft Intune.
 Everything in a user-centered network needs to be checked for compliance, especially BYOD devices and apps.
 Microsoft Intune catalogs the digital estate of an organization, providing visibility and control.
 Customize Microsoft Intune to allow only those apps that are managed to have access to corporate resources, no matter what device is being used.
 Or, if it suits your business model, configure Intune to allow access only to devices that managed and compliant.
 It’s fully customizable.

 Together with Azure AD, these components form the security fabric companies need to ensure a Zero Trust network that protects their secure data without making compromises in user productivity.

-When we’re setting up a client for cloud services management, we use a Zero Trust model to build, monitor, and manage your IT or cloud network for you.
+IT Security Services in Toronto: When we’re setting up a client for IT services management, we start with upgrading IT Security and implementing a Zero Trust Security model to build, monitor, and manage their IT or cloud network.
 Your valuable business resources are protected at every endpoint with a fully customizable solution that brings together a powerful suite of capabilities created just for your network.
-To find out more, check out our resources page or, if you’re ready to talk shop, call or email now to book a free consult now.
+To find out more, please contact us to schedule your free consultation.